celiopassos/linear-algebra-done-right-solutions/Chapter 02 - Finite-Dimensional Vector Spaces/2C - Dimension.md

 The statement is not true.

-Suppose it was: let us conisder
+Suppose it was: let us consider
 $$
 \begin{aligned}
 U_1 &= \{(x, 2x) | x \in \mathbb{R}\}\\